BobRocks20/dk-projects/README.md

 # dk-projects
-My Python projects made with DK's "Coding Projects in Python"
+These are my Python projects made with DK's "Coding Projects in Python."
+Note that most of the projects have Hacks and Tweaks embedded in for convenience.